exergy-connect/quantum_spookiness/death_of_the_collapse.md

 * Frame closure isn’t a flaw—it’s the structural cost of measurement.
 * Schützhold’s experiment teaches not just about gravity, but about **how to design observation with awareness of its limitations**.

-The blog performs what it preaches: starting from a concrete story, opening interpretive possibilities, and finally reflecting on the method itself.
+This blog performs what it preaches: starting from a concrete story, opening interpretive possibilities, and finally reflecting on the method itself.
 Readers can engage at any level, but those who follow all three passes experience **frame-awareness in action**.

+---

+Thank you for reading.